-The Board consists of two non-executive Directors and one executive Director, all of whom are regarded as independent.
-Mr Normand is Chairman and is responsible for leadership of the Board and ensuring its effectiveness on all aspects of its role.
+The Board consists of three Directors.
+The Directors are not currently considered to be independent; Mr Lockwood is Chairman and is responsible for leadership of the Board and ensuring its effectiveness on all aspects of its role.

-There are no relationships or circumstances which the Board considers likely to affect the judgement of the independent Directors.
+There are no relationships or circumstances which the Board considers likely to affect the judgement of the Directors.